sfazli96/final_project-cinemacenter/Readme.md

 * `Other users can leave a thumbs up like to the reviews that are posted. `

+* `When a user reviews a movie, their review of the movie gets stored inside the ‘reviews’ collection in our database, hosted by Firebase.`

 ### Queries handled by the AI chatbox